 Be obscene or profane, such that it would violate federal or state laws, rules or regulations or incites others to violate federal or state laws, rules or regulations, including the standards established by the federal communications act or applicable federal communication commission rules or regulations;

-Cause a substantial disruption of the school;
+Incite students so as to create a clear and present danger of the material and substantial disruption of the school;

 Violate district policy or procedure related to harassment, intimidation, bullying, or related to the prohibition on discrimination pursuant to RCW 28A.642.010.

-Violate federal or state laws, rules, regulations, or advocate the violation of such laws; or
+Violate federal or state laws, rules, regulations, or incite the violation of such laws; or

 Advertise tobacco products, liquor, illicit drugs, or drug paraphernalia.